-Early Childhood to Sixth Grade Bilingual Generalist (BIL) may lead to a recommendation for certification to teach in a bilingual or general elementary classroom.
+Early Childhood to Sixth Grade Bilingual Generalist (BIL) is designed for students seeking Texas certification to teach in a bilingual or general elementary classroom.
 You will earn a B.S. in Applied Learning and Development.

 Our bilingual program is specifically focused on educational issues that relate to students whose first language is Spanish.
 For this reason, fluency in Spanish is required.